hariscodes/vscode-dynamodb/README.md

 # vscode-dynamodb

-A DynamoDB Viewer in VS Code, inspired by [vscode-mongodb](https://github.com/Microsoft/vscode-mongodb).
+A DynamoDB Viewer in VS Code, inspired by ~~vscode-mongodb~~ [vscode-cosmosdb](https://github.com/microsoft/vscode-cosmosdb).
 Currently in alpha.

 * Connect to local or AWS-hosted instances of DynamoDB
 * Create and view DynamoDB tables with the DynamoDB Explorer